 Want to learn more about this blog?
-Read our blogger spotlight with Aby Moore, author of You Baby Me Mummy
+Read our blogger spotlight with Jen Walshaw, author of Mum in the Madhouse.

 Want to learn more about this blog?
 Read our blogger spotlight with Sarah Anguish, author of Boo Roo and Tiger Too.

 Cerys Parker had a plan for her life that completely changed.
 After three miscarriages and two difficult pregnancies, Cerys’ career as a teacher was no longer possible and a new life emerged, one that she embraced and has ultimately thrived in.
 Rainy Day Mum was borne out of a need to keep her young children entertained, but now it’s a repository of fun activities, days out and creative crafts, showing what family life can be like when it’s being lived to the max.
 Cerys provides a keen audience with a plethora of ideas, allowing everyone to get creative and enrich their lives as a family.
 Cerys’ story is truly inspirational and, thankfully, her blog is too.